 The BLS predicts that the share of workers 55 and older will grow to 24.8 percent in 2026, an increase from 22.4 percent in 2016 and 16.8 percent in 2006.
 Slow labor force growth will also reflect, to some degree, a slowdown in the growth of the civilian non-institutional population.
 The annual rate of 0.9 percent population growth from 2016 to 2026 is slower than both the 1.0 percent growth from 2006 to 2016 and the 1.3 percent growth from 1996 to 2006.

 New jobs will largely be in the service sector, accounting for approximately 9 out of 10 new jobs.
 As the population ages, health care and social assistance industries, as well as the occupations within these industries, are projected to make up a large proportion of the jobs created in the years leading up to 2026.
 Nearly 4.0 million jobs are projected to be added by 2026 in this sector, representing approximately one-third of all new jobs.
 By 2026 it will be the largest major sector of the U.S. economy.
 Many of these jobs will require high skills levels and at least some level of postsecondary education.

 For more details, check out the November Employment Data Digest, PPI’s monthly review of job trends for those ages 55 and over.

-Jen Schramm is a senior strategic policy adviser at the AARP Public Policy Institute.
-As part of the Financial Security Team, she identifies policy challenges and opportunities related to workers ages 50 and above.
+Jen Schramm is a senior strategic policy advisor at the AARP Public Policy Institute.
+As part of the Financial Security Team, she identifies policy challenges and opportunities related to workers age 50 and above.
 Through research and analyses of emerging employment trends, she develops policy options to inform AARP’s strategy on work and jobs, including helping older workers find and retain jobs.